 It may be difficult to celebrate the holiday season if you’ve lost someone dear to you or distance makes it difficult to spend time together.

 When it comes to stress, it’s important to listen to what your body and mind are telling you.
-If a situation is too stressful, ask yourself why it’s stressful and what you can do to better manage your stress.
-Not only will this help you to deal with holiday stress, but it can also help you better manage stress throughout the year.
+If a situation is too stressful, ask yourself why you feel the way you do and consider what you can do to better manage your stress.